roadrunner-server/docs/php/pool.md

       # Default: 1s
       watch_tick: 1s

-      # How long worker can live (soft limit).
+      # How long a worker can live (soft limit).
 Zero means no limit.
       #
       # Default: 0s
       ttl: 0s

-      # How long worker can spend in IDLE mode after first using (soft limit).
+      # How long a worker can spend in IDLE mode after first use (soft limit).
 Zero means no limit.
       #
       # Default: 0s
       idle_ttl: 10s